 It’s a light warm yellow colour in the glass.
 While on the nose it’s quite aromatic with notes of navel orange 🍊, pineapple 🍍, florals and hint of strawberry candies.
 In the mouth it’s nice and dry with minerality and a floral-like mid-palate.
 Quite like a Riesling in my opinion but with a bit more tropical fruit.
 Delicious and interesting!

 All opinions are based on my own taste buds.
-Wine is subjective & always evolving, so make sure you drink what you enjoy! #winesample #tcweekdaywine — a year ago
+Wine is subjective & always evolving, so make sure you drink what you enjoy! #winesample #tcweekdaywine — 4 years ago